Frequently Asked Questions About the Georgia Ethics Assessments

 - What are the Georgia Ethics assessments?

 The Georgia Ethics assessments are a training and assessment program composed of a series of modules that combine instruction and testing.
-They are comprised of two assessments:
+They are composed of two assessments:

 - the Georgia Educator Ethics assessment

 - the Georgia Ethics for Educational Leadership assessment

 The goal of each assessment is to help teachers and educational leaders become familiar with, understand, and apply the Georgia Code of Ethics for Educators, as well as comprehend and embrace the principles of ethical decision making in an educational context.

 - What is the format and length of each assessment?

 The Georgia Ethics assessments consist of seven interactive modules that instruct through video, gaming, and self-guided learning.
 Five of the modules include an end-of-module test with immediate feedback as well as an end-of-course, or summative test.

 Each module is designed to take no more than 30 minutes to complete; however, candidates may take as much time as they like.

 - Will candidates have to take the assessments to achieve certification?

 Georgia Educator Ethics: Yes, with one exception.
 If they completed a state-approved educator preparation program by December 31, 2014, they are exempt from passing the Georgia Educator Ethics assessment if all certification application materials were received by the GaPSC’s Certification Division by March 1, 2015.